gcatanese/openapi-testcontainers-demo/README.md

 The `UserServiceTest` implements the unit testing where Testcontainers is used to create a container with a mock server of the API being used.

+The Testcontainer is created on-the-fly from the OpenAPI specification (ie `users-openapi.yaml`).

 ### Usage

 ```java